rrrrrrockpang/accessibility-guide/docs/PowerPoint/add-alt-text/04-group-image.md

 ### 2. Drag the saved picture from your folder to this slide.

-If you want the saved picture to go back to where it was, don’t delete the original components yet.
+If you want to revert the saved picture to its original position, don't delete the original components.
 You can overlay the saved picture with the original components.
 When they overlap, **cut** the saved picture → select the original components → delete → paste the saved picture.
 You are all set now.

 ### 3. Add alt text to the picture.

-You can just add alt text to the new component as an image!
+You can add alt text to the new component as an image!